-In July 2017, the Compensation Committee (including the 162(m) Subcommittee) approved the terms of a new four-year employment agreement for Mr. Lebda and the 162(m) Subcommittee approved the initial equity award under such arrangement.
-The new employment agreement is described in more detail under "Employment Agreements and Arrangements - Douglas R. Lebda - Equity Compensation Grants".
-The new employment agreement was designed to:
+We entered into a new employment agreement with Mr. Lebda in September 2017 which is described in more detail under "Employment Agreements and Arrangements - Douglas R. Lebda - Equity Compensation Grants".
+The 2017 employment agreement was designed to, among other things:

-• Strongly align Mr. Lebda's compensation to increases in stockholder value.
-The Compensation Committee (including the 162(m) Subcommittee) developed an initial retention award package (the "Initial Retention Awards") where 75% of the modeled value of \$87,500,000 was in performance-based nonqualified stock options.
-For reasons explained under "Employment Agreements and Arrangements - Douglas R. Lebda - Equity Compensation Grants," a portion of such modeled value was delivered in performance restricted stock awards in January 2018.
+Strongly align Mr. Lebda's compensation to increases in stockholder value.
+The Compensation Committee (including the 162(m) Subcommittee) developed an initial retention award package (the "Initial Retention Awards")

+where 75% of the modeled value of \$87,500,000 was in performance-based nonqualified stock options.
 Stock options realize value only if the stock price increases above the market price on the date of grant.
 Moreover, the Initial Retention Awards have a target number of shares that vest upon achieving, before September 30, 2022 and for a 30-trading day period measured quarterly through such date, targeted total stockholder return performance of 110% stock price appreciation over a base price of \$183.80, which was the fair market value on the date of the initial grant included in the Initial Retention Awards.
 The Initial Retention Awards have a maximum number of shares, equal to 167% of the target number of shares, for 150% stock price appreciation over the base price (representing a stock price of \$459.50 for the maximum number of shares).
-The following table shows the performance schedule for the Initial Retention Awards:

 The Compensation Committee viewed the target goal of 110% stock price appreciation as extremely high performance in light of the Company having already outperformed the sample group companies and almost all constituents of the Nasdaq Composite Index.
 None of the performance contingent stock options were guaranteed and none would vest unless the stock price increased at least 70% above the base price.
 Further, the new employment agreement provides that annual equity awards to Mr. Lebda after the Initial Retention Awards are expected to have at least fifty percent of the annual grant date value in the form of price-contingent stock options or similar price-contingent performance based awards.
-The annual award made to Mr. Lebda in February 2018 followed this expectation.
+The awards made to Mr. Lebda in February of 2018 and 2019 followed this expectation.

 - Strongly incentivize Mr. Lebda to remain with the Company through September 30, 2022.
 The Initial Retention Awards that satisfy performance vesting conditions have an additional cliff vesting requirement that Mr. Lebda continue service to the Company through September 30, 2022 (subject to certain acceleration events described below under "Employment Agreements and Arrangements Douglas R. Lebda Equity Compensation Grants").
 The 2018 RSA Grant, comprising 25% of the originally modeled value of the Initial Retention Awards, does not fully vest until December 31, 2021.
 Annual equity awards to Mr. Lebda after the Initial Retention Awards that have a time-vesting component may have vesting of up to four years, and the time-vested component of the annual awards made to Mr. Lebda in February 2018 provided for cliff-vesting on the fourth anniversary of the date of grant. - Encourage Mr. Lebda's long-term ownership of our common stock.
-In addition to the vesting requirements described above, Mr. Lebda's employment agreement provides that no vested 2018 RSA Grant shares may be sold, transferred or otherwise disposed of by Mr. Lebda until January 2, 2023 or the earlier date of a qualifying severance event or a change of control (with exceptions for shares sold in order to satisfy tax withholding requirements). - Reward Mr. Lebda for the substantial increase in stockholder value during the Compensation Committee process.
-Mr. Lebda's prior employment agreement expired January 7, 2017 and from that date through July 2017, the Company continued to experience extraordinary financial and operating results, which results were reflected in substantial stockholder value increase between January and July 2017.
-The Compensation Committee (including the 162(m) Subcommittee) believed it was appropriate for awards granted to Mr. Lebda to reflect some of the additional stockholder value created during its deliberation process.
-For context, our closing stock price on December 30, 2016 was \$101.35; it was \$183.80 on the date of the first award included in the Initial Retention Awards, and it was \$328.15 on March 29, 2018, which is 224% higher than the \$101.35 price at the start of 2017.
+In addition to the vesting requirements described above, Mr. Lebda's employment agreement provides that no vested 2018 RSA Grant shares may be sold, transferred or otherwise disposed of by Mr. Lebda until January 2, 2023 or the earlier date of a qualifying severance event or a change of control (with exceptions for shares sold in order to satisfy tax withholding requirements).